e-picas/markdown-extended/README.md

 A full PHP documentation of the last stable release can be found at
 <http://docs.ateliers-pierrot.fr/markdown-extended/>.

+### Command line usage

+A command line interface is proposed in the package running:

+    $ ./bin/markdown-extended --help

+The interface allows to parse one or more files, extract some information from sources, write the results in files and some other stuff.

+A full *manpage* should be available in the package:

+    $ man ./man/markdown-extended.man

+Examples of cli usage:

+    # transform a simple string
+    $ ./bin/markdown-extended "my **markdown** _extended_ string"
+    my <strong>markdown</strong> <em>extended</em> string

+    # transform a file content with output to STDOUT
+    $ ./bin/markdown-extended my-markdown-file.md
+    ...

+    # transform a file content with output in file
+    $ ./bin/markdown-extended --output=my-transformed-markdown.html my-markdown-file.md
+    ...

+    # generate the manpage itslef
+    $ ./bin/markdown-extended -f man -o man/markdown-extended.man doc/MANPAGE.md

 ### Old parsers compatibility

 To keep the package compatible with old versions of Markdown, an interface is embedded